 My key beliefs are that the client is the healer, and that if the Chi (what we are made of) is moving then we are on the right track.
 I aim to work with kindness and clear boundaries.
 I set up an environment in which I hope you will be reassured of the professionalism and safety of my work, where you can tell me about yourself in confidence and privacy, and I hope you will feel warm and nurtured.
 We all have complex internal lives, and it can be a relief to tell someone, or to sense that a practitioner knows and understands some of what you are going through.

 Recently I have started travelling – teaching Shiatsu internationally and walking.
-I have been lucky enough to teach about how I work with babies and children in Switzerland (European Shiatsu Congress); Zen Shiatsu and specifically maternity Shiatsu in Paris; about ME, MS, cancer and IBS in Norway; and about Shiatsu and death in London and Paris in the Autumn of 2018.
+I have been lucky enough to teach about how I work with babies and children in Switzerland (European Shiatsu Congress); Zen Shiatsu and specifically maternity Shiatsu in Paris; about ME, MS, cancer and IBS in Norway; and about Shiatsu and death in London, Paris and Athens.

-My walking has taken the form of spiritual pilgrimages in Spain (Caminos Frances and Via de laPlata), Austria (Via Sacra) and Orkney (the St Magnus Way).
+My walking has taken the form of spiritual pilgrimages in Spain (Caminos Frances and Via de laPlata), Austria (Via Sacra), Orkney (the St Magnus Way) and elsewhere.
 My travel blog